A LiveDocs corpus is one of the many resource types you can use in memoQ. A LiveDocs corpus can contain the following things:

 Here is a list of memoQ's LiveDocs features, as described in further sections of this topic:

-- You can set up and access local and remote LiveDocs corpora: see Local and remote LiveDocs.
+- You can set up and access local and online LiveDocs corpora: see Local and online LiveDocs.

 - You can specify and store settings for each LiveDocs corpus: LiveDocs settings.